WordFnd.com

 adventive (adjective) not native and not fully established; locally or temporarily naturalized

-(verb) take a risk in the hope of a favorable outcome Synonyms: gamble, chance, risk, run a risk, hazard, take a chance, take chances
+(verb) take a risk in the hope of a favorable outcome Synonyms: chance, gamble, hazard, risk, run a risk, take a chance, take chances

 adventurer (noun) a person who enjoys taking risks Synonyms: venturer